jvs/spk/design.md

 node may have more than one `on press(event)` handlers.
 They are all called for any applicable event.
 They are called in the order in which they are defined.
 - A node may have a handler for all key events: `on key(event)`.
-This handler is called for each "press" event and each "release" event.
-The `event.action` property can be used to test which kind of event it is.
+This handler is called for each `"press"` event and each `"release"` event.
+The `event.type` property can be used to test which kind of event it is.
-- Each node is a singleton object of type `Node`.
-- A node is a first class value.
-It may be assigned to a variable.
 - A node can have multiple `state` sections, for organization.
 Each state section can optionally have a name, for disambiguation.
 - A node can have one or more `config` sections, which may also optionally be named.
 A config section is similar to a `state` section, only the compiler verifies that no data in any config section is mutated or deleted.
+- A node is a first-class value at compile-time, but not at runtime.
+A `template` function can return a Node (or a Graph), which can be assigned to a compile-time variable.

 ### Graphs